Li-Cycle Holdings Corp.

 According to the Complaint, the Company made false and misleading statements to the market.
-Li-Cycle’s Rochester Hub suffered from increasing construction costs.
-The Company’s so-called “escalating construction costs” were beyond the expected aggregate cost of the project.
-The Company was forced to halt construction and reevaluate its construction strategy.
+Evolv overstated the efficacy of its products.
+The Company’s products and their inability to effectively detect guns and knives led to an increase of undetected weapons entering sensitive locations such as schools.
 Based on these facts, the Company’s public statements were false and materially misleading throughout the class period.
-When the market learned the truth about Li-Cycle, investors suffered damages.
+When the market learned the truth about Evolv, investors suffered damages.

 -->

 According to the Complaint, the Company made false and misleading statements to the market.
-FMC suffered from increased competition from generics following legal defeats in multiple countries.
-The Company misled investors about its legal struggles and claimed it would not face competition from generics until 2026 or later.
+Shoals failed to deliver electrical balance of system (“EBOS”) products at a high level of reliability and quality.
+The Company was aware that a large number of its EBOS systems used in solar fields were defective.
+The Company incurred costs of between $60 million and $185 million to remediate its defective products.
 Based on these facts, the Company’s public statements were false and materially misleading throughout the class period.
-When the market learned the truth about FMC, investors suffered damages.
+When the market learned the truth about Shoals, investors suffered damages.

 -->

 According to the Complaint, the Company made false and misleading statements to the market.
-SCYNEXIS’ ibrexafungerp was manufactured on equipment used to manufacture another substance, creating a risk of cross-contamination.
-The Company failed to maintain appropriate internal controls and oversight over vendors to ensure current Good Manufacturing Practices (cGMP) were followed.
-Due to the cross-contamination risk, the Company was forced to place a hold on the clinical trials of ibrexafungerp.
+Chemours’ management team manipulated targets for free cash flow to maximize executive compensation under its Annual Incentive Plans and Long-Term Incentive Plans.
+The Company failed to maintain appropriate controls over financial reporting.
 Based on these facts, the Company’s public statements were false and materially misleading throughout the class period.
-When the market learned the truth about SCYNEXIS, investors suffered damages.
+When the market learned the truth about Chemours, investors suffered damages.

 -->